Ulrika Toft Hansen

 Ulrika Maria Toft Hansen, born Ågren, (born 13 July 1987) is a Swedish retired handball player.

 She participated at the 2011 World Women's Handball Championship in Brazil and the 2012 Summer Olympics, and was a national team player between 2011 and 2017.

+In 2017 she was named MVP in the Danish Handball Cup, when she won the tournament with Team Esbjerg.

 Personal life

 Ulrika Toft Hansen is married to Danish handballer Henrik Toft Hansen.
 They became parents to a boy, Oliver in November 2015 and to a girl, Ida in July 2018.